1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Wine Enthusiast)

-This single-vineyard wine has good acidity and tannic structure.
-It is densely concentrated and will age well.
-Drink from 2024 onwards.
+This single-vineyard wine offers good acidity and tannic structure.
+It has a dense body and will age well.
+Best enjoyed starting in 2024.

 James Suckling